shotgunsoftware/tk-framework-shotgunutils/docs/external_config.rst

 Introduction
 ======================================

-This module contains classes and methods for efficiently inspecting remote pipeline configurations and runtime environments.
+This module contains classes and methods for doing remote inspection of environments.

 Class RemoteConfigurationLoader